Without the support of our H-2B staff, we'd be out of business and unable to provide jobs to our local workers.

 Represent worker applicants at the U.S. Consulate of choice; and

-Arrange hospitality and outbound transportation for H-2B approved workers.
+Arrange hotel accommodations and outbound transportation for H-2B approved workers.

 We provide employer consultation regarding H-2 employer best practices, human resources and tax forms, inter-employee relations, housing and transportation recommendations, and a host of other client services related to your H-2 experience.
 We also offer bilingual (English/Spanish) group-mediated conference calls at the request of either the employer or H-2 workers.
 In order to better support our H-2 worker clients, we take measures to be available after work hours.